OFFICE OF THE SELECTBOARD

 SELECTBOARD ORDER

-The Selectboard orders were signed and Edwards read the aggregate amount for orders on January 21, 2025 for an order total $28,812.36.
+The Selectboard orders were signed and Edwards read the aggregate amount for orders on January 21, 2025 for an order total of $28,812.36.

 EXECUTIVE SESSION